uit-no/hpc-doc/applications/chemistry/Gaussian/Gaussian.rst

 --------

-When publishing results obtained with the referred software referred, please do check the developers web page in order to find the correct citat\ ion(s).
+When publishing results obtained with the referred software referred, please do check the developers web page in order to find the correct citation(s).

 Additional online info about Gaussian on Stallo